edubart/lpegrex/README.md

 * Auto generate `KEYWORD` rule based on used keywords in the grammar.
 * Use supplied `NAME_SUFFIX` rule for generating each keyword rule.
 * Use supplied `SKIP` rule for generating each keyword or token rule.
+* Capture nodes with initial and final positions.
 * Pre define some useful auxiliary functions:
     * `tonil` Substitute captures by `nil`.
     * `totrue` Substitute captures by `true`.